-1. We support existing tax preferences that benefit our agricultural producers and oppose any legislation that would remove tax preferences benefit that agriculture.
-(2019)

-- 2. We support the Centennial Farm Program.
+- 1. We support existing tax preferences that benefit our agricultural producers and oppose any legislation that would remove tax preferences that benefit agriculture.
+(2019) - 2.
+We support the Centennial Farm Program.
 (2013) - 3.
 We encourage state agencies to consider the Economic Impact Statement (EIS) prior to implementing regulations that will affect the profitability of agriculture.
 (2021) - 4.
 We ask the legislature to study the cumulative impact of regulations and fees on the profitability of agriculture and make recommendations to minimize the economic impact.
 (2018) 5.
-We promote and encourage the - tart cherry industry in Washington State.
-(2018) - 6.
-We recommend regulation of Aquaculture be returned to the WSDA.
-(2016)
+We promote and encourage the tart cherry industry in Washington